Málaga: Seaport

 The Port of Málaga is the city's seaport, operating continuously at least since 600 BC.
-The port is one of the busiest ports on the Mediterranean Sea, with a trade volume of over 428,623 TEU and 642,529 passengers in 2008.
+In 2025, the Port of Málaga handled 5.6 million tonnes of total traffic, an increase of 24.3% from 2024 and a record for the port.
+The Málaga–Melilla regular passenger route carried 365,503 passengers, while cruise traffic reached 570,481 passengers on 331 ship calls.

 The port has a ferry connection to the Port of Melilla, playing a role in the so-called Operación paso del estrecho ("Operation Pass of the Strait"), the planned seasonal transit of passengers during the summer months from Europe to North-Africa (and back to Europe).

 High-speed train

 High speed trains AVE S-112 nicknamed "Pato" ("Duck") in Málaga-Maria Zambrano Station.

 The Málaga María Zambrano railway station is served by the AVE high-speed rail system, and is operated by the state-owned rail company Renfe and the private company Iryo.

 Roads and highways

 The A45 road leads north to Antequera and Córdoba.
 The Autovía A-7 parallels the N-340 road, both leading to Cádiz to the west through the Costa del Sol Occidental and Barcelona to the east through the Costa del Sol Oriental.